STRUMMERS SONGS

 MORNING HAS BROKEN

 “Morning Has Broken” is a Christian hymn first published in 1931.
 It has words by English author Eleanor Farjeon and was inspired by the village of Alfriston in East Sussex, then set to a traditional Scottish Gaelic tune, “Bunessan“.
-Version by Cat Stevens SONG
+Version

 MRS ROBINSON